sand32/s10n/content/xp.md

 ### Summary
 Stormhaven is an independent game development studio whose debut title, [Embers Adrift :(fa-solid fa-globe):](https://embersadrift.com) [:(fa-brands fa-steam):](https://store.steampowered.com/app/3336530/Embers_Adrift/) released in 2022 (and on Steam in 2025).
 Embers Adrift is an MMORPG made in Unity.

-My work at Stormhaven involved gameplay programming including systems, UI, 3Cs, network communication, etc. This was a small team and I wore many hats as needed across design and programming.
+My work at Stormhaven involved gameplay programming including systems, UI, {{< tooltip text="Character, Camera, Controls" >}}3Cs{{< /tooltip >}}, network communication, etc. This was a small team and I wore many hats as needed across design and programming.
 I built and maintained numerous systems and supported other team-members in their use.
 ### Crafting System
 Implemented and maintained our crafting system, a relatively complex solution allowing flexible use of materials per recipe and allowing those materials to ultimately affect the end stats of an item that may be several crafting steps removed.
 I worked extensively with one of our designers to add features and capabilities throughout development.

+{{< image src="/images/crafting-window.png" alt="A screenshot of the in-game crafting window used in this system.
+Left side is a recipe list with a \"Light Cooked Meat\" recipe selected, right side shows a detail pane containing the name and level of the recipe, a components selection area, an item preview, and buttons to activate the crafting process." >}}

 ### Quest System
 Designed and built out quest system and associated UI, integrating inky for writer-provided dialogue, allowing branching, NPC knowledge flags, alternate starts, multiple endings, a variety of possible rewards, a ridiculous number of possible objective types, and not once has a quest bug resulted in lost player progression or reward (83 quests and counting).
 ### Social Features
-Responsible for our social service&mdash;which handles chat, groups, raids, LFG/LFM, friends, guilds, block lists, invites, mail, and cross-zone player status&mdash;as well as all the associated UIs.
+Responsible for our social service&mdash;which handles chat, groups, raids, {{< tooltip text="Looking For Group / Looking For More: a common abbreviation in genre parlance for the process of formulating a group" >}}LFG/LFM{{< /tooltip >}}, friends, guilds, block lists, invites, mail, and cross-zone player status&mdash;as well as all the associated UIs.
 This service was implemented in C# using modern .NET, hosted on a Linux machine within a Docker container and utilizing the TPL to perform most action asynchronously.

+{{< image src="/images/tab-dragging.gif" >}}

 ### Other
 - Monitored logging and player reports to find and address problems as they arose, including multiple investigations to determine whether certain events were caused by logic errors or player behavior
 - Worked extensively with multiple writers to bring their work into the game and implement it as quests within the aforementioned quest system, providing assistance and taking feedback for improvements